Building on the success of the 70@70 programme NIHR’s new Senior Research Leader (SRL) Programme for Nurses and Midwives launched in April 2023.

 - Use their strategic experience to drive transformation within the NIHR and wider healthcare landscape.

-- Are proactive champions for developing nurse and midwife research capacity and capability through supporting an integrated research delivery culture in their care setting
+- Be proactive champions for developing nurse and midwife research capacity and capability through supporting an integrated research delivery culture in their care setting

 - Encourage research collaborations and the interdisciplinary sharing of research knowledge and skills (dissemination) throughout their care setting